YouTube Giraffe Cam: Animal Adventure Park’s April The Giraffe, ‘Significant Bulging Of Belly’ And Distracted

 The Animal Adventure Park has stated that the behavioral signs of active labor may also be difficult to see on the YouTube giraffe cam.
 As previously reported by the Inquisitr, due to the threat predators pose to a newborn calf, April the giraffe will hide her labor exceedingly well.
 Once April’s water breaks, she will pace back and forth in her stall.
 Increased pacing will be the most visible sign that active labor has begun.

 This is April the giraffe’s fourth calf.
 The Animal Adventure Park has spoken at length with the previous zoos that April has lived at.
 It has been said that April claves very quickly.
-The Animal Adventure Park staff members believe that, once active labor begins and the calf’s front hooves appear, there will be a calf on the ground in less than an hour.
+The Animal Adventure Park staff members believe that once active labor begins and the calf’s front hooves appear, there will be a calf on the ground in less than an hour.

 If you happen to miss the birth of April’s calf, the YouTube giraffe cam saves four hours of back footage.
 After the calf is born, the Animal Adventure Park will continue to live stream April’s stall on the Youtube giraffe cam.
 Viewers everywhere will be able to witness the miracle of birth and five days of bonding between April the giraffe and her calf.